top of page

 Preparation

-1. In the mixer bowl, combine flour with dry yeast, sugar (or any other sweetener you are using), oil, and water.
+1. In the mixer bowl, combine flour with dry yeast, sugar (or any other sweetener you are using), 2 eggs, oil, and water.
 Mix at low speed for 3 mins.

 2. Add the salt, and mix for 7 min at medium-low speed until the dough becomes smooth and elastic.

 3. Release the dough from the hook attachment and form a ball.
 Dust with just a bit of flour and cover the bowl with a clean towel or loosely with plastic wrap.
-Allow it to rise for 30-45 minutes or until about doubled in size
+Allow it to rise for 30-45 minutes or until about double in size.

 4. Gently deflate the dough and transfer it to a lightly (lightly!
 Too much flour will dry out the dough, making it impossible to mold it ) floured work surface.